Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Introduction and results

-Lemma~\ref{thm:kernel_L} shows that in general the kernel $L_{\Psi,\eta}^N$ defines a determinantal process on $\R$ and the following proposition implies that, for a given function $\eta$, linear statistics of the critical modified GUE with shape $\Psi$ and the process with kernel $L_{\Psi,\eta}^N$ have the same limits.
+We show that the kernel $L_{\Psi,\eta}^N$ defines a determinantal process on $\R$, see lemma~\ref{thm:kernel_L}, and the next proposition implies that, at sufficiently small scales, mesoscopic linear statistics of the critical modified GUE with shape $\Psi$ and the determinantal process with kernel $L_{\Psi,\eta}^N$ have the same limit.